Safety Training

 First Aid/CPR Training

-Smart Safety Group Is Pleased to Announce Our First Aid/AED/CPR Course That Provides Your Company’s Workforce With Nationally Accredited Programs Through HSI’s Medic First Aid or American Heart Association Certification for This Life-Saving Training.
+Smart Safety Group Is Pleased to Announce Our First Aid/AED/CPR Course That Provides Your Company’s Workforce With Nationally Accredited Programs Through HSI’s Medic First Aid for Life-Saving Training.

 Did you know that commercial truck drivers accrue more nonfatal injuries than any other type of worker?
 Half of all nonfatal commercial motor vehicle (CMV) driver injuries are serious sprains and strains.
 The other half are bruises, fractures, cuts, lacerations, soreness, and trauma.